Community Update/Press FAQs

 - Is there historical significance related to the Lake Anna Technology Campus site?

-As we understand it, graves may be on the adjacent property and the applicant is going through the normal processes with the state’s Department of Historic Resources to mitigate disruptions.
+As we understand it, graves may be on a parcel which is adjacent to the project and the applicant is going through the normal processes with the state’s Department of Historic Resources to mitigate disruptions.
 The County doesn’t have a formal role in the effort, but as always, we support a careful consideration of resources.